Rank Centrality: Ranking from Pair-wise Comparisons

 \section{Introduction}

 Rank aggregation is an important task in a wide range of learning and social contexts arising in recommendation systems, information retrieval, and sports and competitions.
 Given $\numitems$ items, we wish to infer relevancy scores or an ordering on the items based on partial orderings provided through many (possibly contradictory) samples.
-Frequently, the available data that is presented to us is in the form of a comparison: player $A$ defeats player $B$; book $A$ is purchased when books $A$ and $B$ are displayed (a bigger collection of books implies multiple pairwise comparisons); movie $A$ is liked more compared to movie $B$.
+Frequently, the available data that is presented to us is in the form of a comparison: player $A$ defeats player $B$; book $A$ is purchased when books $A$ and $B$ are displayed (a bigger collection of books implies multiple pair-wise comparisons); movie $A$ is liked more compared to movie $B$.
 From such partial preferences in the form of comparisons, we frequently wish to deduce not only the order of the underlying objects, but also the scores associated with the objects themselves so as to deduce the intensity of the resulting preference order.

-For example, the Microsoft TrueSkill engine assigns scores to online gamers based on the outcomes of (pairwise) games between players.
+For example, the Microsoft TrueSkill engine assigns scores to online gamers based on the outcomes of (pair-wise) games between players.
 Indeed, it assumes that each player has inherent ``skill'' and the outcomes of the games are used to learn these skill parameters which in turn lead to scores associated with each player.
 In most such settings, similar model-based approaches are employed.